-On the other hand, the price of a serving of Coca-Cola did not adjust to supply or demand changes for over 60 years, and the nickel Coke did not entirely disappear from U.S. markets until 1959-over 70 years!
-The contrast is of an order of magnitude to say the least.
+On the other hand, the price of a serving of Coca-Cola did not adjust to supply or demand changes for over 60 years, and the nickel Coke did not entirely disappear from U.S. markets until 1959 - over 70 years!
+The contrast is of an order of magnitude to say the least!

 Our goal in this paper is to study this unusual episode of price rigidity in detail and try to explain it.
-Understanding what could be the most long-lasting nominal price rigidity of the 20th century is valuable for several reasons.
-First, the Coca-Cola Company is one of the most successful and recognized producers of a consumer good in the world.3 Second, over most of the time period covered in this study, the soft drink industry was a non-negligible part of the U.S. economy.
-For example, as of 1945, the bottled non-alcoholic carbonated beverage industry had a nominal production value of \$579 million (Riley 1946, p.
-343), or 0.26% of the \$222 billion Nominal GDP.4 The Coca-Cola Company had a 50% market share of the industry, making its contribution alone economically significant, about 0.13% of the GDP.5 Third, the soft drink industry was a non-negligible source of public revenue over the period we study, e.g. in 1924 the soft drink industry paid a combined \$54 million in taxes, or 1.4% of U.S. federal budget receipts of \$3.9 billion.6 And fourth, the the world, ahead of Microsoft, IBM, GE, Intel, etc.
+Understanding what appears to be one of the most long-lasting nominal price rigidity phenomena of the 20th century is valuable for several reasons.
+First, the Coca-Cola Company is one of the most successful and recognized producers of a consumer good in the world.
+Second, over most of the time period covered in this study, the soft drink industry was a non-negligible part of the U.S. economy.
+For example, as of 1945, the bottled nonalcoholic carbonated beverage industry had a nominal production value of \$579 million (Riley, 1946, p.
+343), or 0.26 percent of the \$222 billion Nominal GDP.
+The Coca-Cola Company had a 50 percent market share of the industry, making its contribution alone economically significant, about 0.13 percent of the GDP.
+Third, the soft drink industry was a non-negligible source of public revenue over the period we study, e.g. in 1924 the soft drink industry paid a combined \$54 million in taxes, or 1.4 percent of U.S. federal budget receipts of \$3.9 billion.
+And fourth, the Coca-Cola rigidity is exceptional in being so clearly defined (no nominal price change whatsoever) and enduring (over 60 years).
+Such exceptional cases are useful for gaining insights that may be applicable to other cases.